cosinekitty/astronomy/demo/c/README.md

 ### [Horizon Intersection](horizon.c)
 This is a more advanced example.
-It shows how to use coordinate transforms and the search mechanism to find where the ecliptic intersects with an observer's horizon at a given date and time.
+It shows how to use coordinate transforms to find where the ecliptic intersects with an observer's horizon at a given date and time.

 ---